alexander-rykov/user-storage-project/README.md

 Run tests, review and commit.

 - [ ] Validation exceptions.
 Create a custom exception for each validation case.
-Examples: FirstNameIsNullOrEmptyException, LastNameExceedsLimitsException, AgeExceedsLimisException.
+Examples: FirstNameIsNullOrEmptyException, LastNameExceedsLimitsException, AgeExceedsLimitsException.
 Each validator rule class should throw its own exception.
 Modify tests.

 Run tests, review and commit.